LukeGrahamLandry/franca/examples/gpu/hctarcs/README.md

   - is touching, if on edge bounce
   - clones
   - drag
-  - for broadcastandwait without allocating a tree of all the scripts being waited on, i just need to have a broadcast accept a callback on its stack so when its done it can and decrement a counter on the old script's stack, and the send broadcast has to keep track of how many are started.
 - strings should be utf16
 - ui
   - cli/CLIPBOARD_PASTED/FILES_DROPPED to load .sb3 (needs to embed the compiler)